seanorourke7/taped/README.md

 A local clone of this repository can be made on GitHub.
 Please follow the below steps:

 1. Navigate to GitHub and log in.
-2. The [LucaTaped Repository](https://github.com...............) can be found at this location.
+2. The [LucaTaped Repository](https://github.com/seanorourke7/taped) can be found at this location.
 3. Above the repository file section, locate the '**Code**' button.
 4. Click on this button and choose your clone method from HTTPS, SSH or GitHub CLI, copy the URL to your clipboard by clicking the '**Copy**' button.
 5. Open your Git Bash Terminal.
 6. Change the current working directory to the location you want the cloned directory to be made.
 7. Type `git clone` and paste in the copied URL from step 4.
 8. Press '**Enter**' for the local clone to be created.
-9. Using the ``pip3 install -r requirements.txt`` command, the dependencies and libraries needed for FreeFido will be installed.
+9. Using the ``pip3 install -r requirements.txt`` command, the dependencies and libraries will be installed.
-10. Set up your **env.py** file and from the above steps for ElephantSQL, gather the Elephant SQL url for addition to your code and add your SECRET_KEY and STRIPE/AWS keys if using these services.
+10. Set up your **env.py** file and from the above steps for ElephantSQL, gather the Elephant SQL url for addition to your code and add your SECRET_KEY and STRIPE/Cloudinary keys if using these services.
 11. Ensure that your **env.py** file is placed in your **.gitignore** file and follow the remaining steps in the above Django Project Setup section before pushing your code to GitHub.

 ## Fork Project